usdoj-crt/beta-ada/_pages/index.md

 alert:
   content: |-
-    _We're working to make ADA.gov more useful and accessible.
+    _We're working to make ADA.gov more user friendly.
 We've launched this beta site to share our work in progress.
 Let us know how we're doing so far._
   heading: |-
     Help us improve ADA.gov
   link: